zalt00/Game2/README.md

   commands, more logs are displayed and pauses the program after his execution
  - `structure_builder_launcher.cmd`: launcher for the structure builder

 Debug commands:
- - `F1`: activates debug draw
+ - `F1`: toggle debug draw
- - `F2`: deactivates debug draw
+ - `F2`: raises an error, manually makes the program crash
- - `F3`: raises an error, manually makes the program crash
+ - `F3`: toggle the update of the game

 Additional infos:
   - credits: see `credits.txt`